German Settlers in South Australia

 BOX A Folder D

 Source materials, mostly on German internees in Australia during WWI compiled by Derek Van Abbe(?).
 Includes programmes and other materials from the Liverpool Concentration [Internment] Camp given by the Schneider family to Derek Van Abbe.
 Includes correspondence re the internment of Theodore Schneider.
+Some of the material in this folder was removed and catalogued in MSS 0263 Material relating to German internment in Australia during World War I, 1914 – 1919.

 BOX B Folder A